TL;DR: Best Call Transcription Software

 What Is Call Transcription Software and How Does It Work?

 Call transcription software converts spoken audio from business calls into accurate, searchable text.
-The best call transcription software does more than store a transcript: it adds automatic call summaries, sentiment analysis, and topic extraction so sales and support teams can review conversations in seconds instead of replaying recordings.
+The best tools do more than store a transcript: they add automatic call summaries, sentiment analysis, and topic extraction so sales and support teams can review conversations in seconds instead of replaying recordings.

-In practice, a good AI call transcription tool sits on top of your calls and quietly does the documentation work, which matters because Salesforce reports that sales reps spend less than 30% of their time actually selling, with the rest lost to admin, manual data entry, and internal meetings.
+A good AI call transcription tool sits on top of your calls and quietly does the documentation work.
+That matters because Salesforce reports that sales reps spend less than 30% of their time actually selling, with the rest lost to admin, manual data entry, and internal meetings.

 Best Call Transcription Software: Comparison Table